Tony Bennett (basketball): 2022–23: 6th ACC season title

+2023–24: Unusual Inconsistency

+UVA was more inconsistent in his final year than in recent memory, but still finished 23–11 with a 13th straight winning (13–7) record in the ACC and a 12–1 record in games decided by less than 10 points.
+The team also lost ten games by double digits including blowout losses of 20 or more points to Wisconsin, at Memphis, at Notre Dame, at Virginia Tech, at Duke, and in the NCAA First Four to Colorado State.
+In particular, shooting woes from several starters allowed defenses to focus on locking down primary threats like Reece Beekman and Isaac McKneely.
+Player development remained strong, as McKneely took several key steps toward becoming a more complete all-around player in addition to being an excellent catch-and-shoot sharpshooter.
+Beekman was the ACC Defensive Player of the Year, while sophomore Ryan Dunn led the conference in blocked shots.
+Dunn subsequently declared for and was selected in the 1st round of the 2024 NBA draft by the Denver Nuggets, while Beekman signed a two-way contract with the Golden State Warriors.

+2024: Retirement

+On October 18, 2024, Bennett stunned the college basketball world by retiring at the age of 55 just 18 days before opening tipoff.
+He cited the state of unregulated NIL money and transfers as reasons he is "no longer equipped" to coach modern college basketball and said he hopes these new aspects of the college basketball landscape will be better regulated in time.
+Bennett said he'd remain around the Virginia program, and would like to take on a part-time role with "lots of vacation time."
+Bennett had, earlier in the year, already given Associate Head Coach Ron Sanchez "more of the reins" to implement a faster-paced offensive system in the upcoming season.

 Player development

-Only the fourth former NBA player to win the NCAA Championship, Bennett has developed many of his players into NCAA All-Americans and NBA draft picks.
+Only the fourth former NBA player to win the NCAA Championship, Bennett developed many of his players into NCAA All-Americans and NBA draft picks.
 Part of Bennett's philosophy is that it's a gift to be able to play (or coach) basketball at a high level and "to give anything less than your best is to sacrifice the gift."
 To convey that to his players in the off-season, he's asked, "if you played [last year's version of] yourself one-on-one, could you dominate yourself now?
 If you can't say yes, then you have not done your job improving."

 An opposing coach discussed Bennett's reputation for player development to CBS Sports in 2016, stating that he "gets the bigger picture that it's more than just basketball, and his players develop at a high level and become pros."
-Bennett's methods of recruiting and development have been compared to the San Antonio Spurs (because of that NBA franchise's commitment to unselfishness and team success under Coach Popovich).
+Bennett's methods of recruiting and development was compared to the San Antonio Spurs (because of that NBA franchise's commitment to unselfishness and team success under Coach Popovich).